Nihileon/Nihileon.github.io/_posts/2021-01-22-why-new-blog.md

 ---
 layout: post
 title: Why New Blog
-subtitle: Every end is a new beginning
+subtitle: Every ending is a new beginning
 tags: [beginning]
 comments: true
 readtime: true